Electric Vehicle Concepts 50 year electric conversion time line

 The Fiat Samsung Bosch batteries come in factory package of 5 and 6 cell modules.
 The modules are the size of a group 23 lead battery.
 Ten pounds each.
 20 volts each.
 Cost is $300 each.
 Ten would get you 200 volts.
 Higher voltage is better.

 DC drives run to about 300 volts.
-AC drives can go to higher voltage.
+AC drives run near 400 volts.
 Most mass produced AC drives are close to 400 volts.
 For the low amp lithium battery cells the higher voltage uses less amps to create the same power.
-Return with any questions.

 Porsche Boxster 2000